gchure/phd_thesis/various_writeups/201510_GriffinChure_NIH_ProjectSummary.md

 determining transformation frequency, it is surprising that such a high concentration of DNA is needed to see transformation frequencies above 10%.
-Is this transforming fraction of the population more prone to DNA uptake than their counter parts?
+Is this transforming fraction of the population more prone to DNA uptake than their counterparts?
 We are examining this aspect by using two populations of plasmids encoding different fluorophore reporters.
 By measuring the frequency of double transformation, we will be able to further investigate the statistical nature of transformation.